ananyajoshi/OtpVerification/README.md

 Project to test how OTP verification from a Third Party can be acheived.

-find the required files in src
+Find the required files in src

-nodejs server is present as app.js in root directory
+Nodejs Server is present as app.js in root directory